RAV64/hostlist-duplicate-remover/README.md

 ## Disclaimer!

 I've only tested this with about 10 different lists and for [Pi-hole](https://pi-hole.net/) only!
-Some lists might have a format which breaks this functionality and I don't know which applications support the format this script outputs!
+Some lists might have a format which breaks functionality of this script and I don't know which applications support the format this script outputs!